GoogleCloudPlatform/spanner-migration-tool/README.md

 conversion state endcoded as JSON.

 `-dump-file` Specifies the path where the dump file is stored.
-If the location is Google Cloud Spanner (GCS), you can use the following format:
+If the location is Google Cloud Storage (GCS), you can use the following format:
 `-dump-file=gs://{bucket_name}/{path/to/dump_file}`.
 Please ensure you have read pemissions to the GCS bucket you would like to use.